European-style bathing isn’t new in Vegas, but your options are fast becoming limited.

 Las Vegas Topless Pools

-When compared to rowdy Las Vegas pool parties like Wet Republic or Encore Beach Club, topless pools tend to be more relaxing and on the smaller side, making them perfect for people who just want to chill by the pool, sunbathe and enjoy a few drinks with lounge beats in the background.
+When compared to rowdy Las Vegas pool parties like Omnia Dayclub or Encore Beach Club, topless pools tend to be more relaxing and on the smaller side, making them perfect for people who just want to chill by the pool, sunbathe and enjoy a few drinks with lounge beats in the background.
 Tops-optional pools are a welcome retreat from the sprawling resort pools and provide a nice, even tan all around for the ladies.

 Topless pools prohibit cameras, so resist the urge to whip out your phone and take selfies.
 Cabanas and daybeds are usually available for a minimum food and beverage spend that’s less expensive than larger dayclubs.
 The ratio of men to women is relatively even.